 Following extensive engagement with the Game and feedback from sub-committees / council members, we enhanced EMC for the 18/19 season.
 New features include improved signposting, enriched messaging and a clearer user journey, which allows the RFU to respond to feedback from the game relating to usability of the tool, particularly in the mobile version.

 Alongside the above we will build the capability to surface data from EMC in an engaging way on englandrugby.com fixtures and results and within the weekly national league round up which will have the dual benefit of:

 Giving something back to those clubs (and players) currently using the tool to show the power of the data contained within.

 Incentivising those clubs (and players) that are not mandated to add in additional detail to the EMC i.e. match events, to consider doing so, when they see what is available.

 We are committing a comprehensive support package for clubs, league organisers and other volunteers to ensure a smooth roll out in 2018/19.
-This commitment will include:
+This includes:

 Refreshed training materials to reflect the technical upgrades referenced above which will also be displayed prominently on the GMS area of England rugby channels